- Raptor Research

 Boise, ID 83725

 Below are some of the mentors for REU-Raptor Research.
 Note that some mentors may not have openings each year, and some mentors may have several openings in a given year for REU students.
-It is likely that mentors not listed below with expertise in raptor biology will also participate.
+Research mentors with expertise in raptor biology but not listed below may also participate.
 However, the list below should give students an idea of the research areas of mentors and collaborative opportunities.

 Program Director for The Peregrine Fund’s Gyrfalcon and Tundra Conservation Project

 Research Interests: I am the Program Director for The Peregrine Fund’s Gyrfalcon and Tundra Conservation project.
 My goal is to learn how climate change may affect the breeding biology and population status of Gyrfalcons throughout the Arctic through a series of cascading effects that ripple through the entire tundra ecosystem.
 This is a new program, and we are starting field studies in western Alaska on Gyrfalcon diet, and factors related to population biology like productivity, occupancy, and nest site selection.
 See Dr. Anderson’s Peregrine Fund web page here.
-Dr. Anderson’s Raptor Research Center web page is here.
+Dr. Anderson’s Raptor Research Center web page.

 Research Interests: I am interested in plants and animals, particularly birds.
 I have conducted botanical and air pollution research projects but more recently have turned to ecological studies of the habitat needs of such birds of prey as eagles, hawks, falcons, and ospreys with the aim of helping to preserve biological diversity.